materialsproject/mapidoc/README.md

 # Using this repo

-The usage of this repo is very simple and in fact, follows as REST format.
+The usage of this repo is very simple and in fact, follows a REST format.
 The primary use of this repo is to explore the Materials Project's document format and use that info for much more powerful queries with the [pymatgen](http://www.pymatgen.org) (Python Materials Genomics) MPRester.query() method.
-For more standard queries, the Materials API already has a wiki and pymatgen already provides useful high-level functions for them.
+For more standard queries, the Materials API already has a [wiki page] (https://materialsproject.org/wiki/index.php/The_Materials_API) and pymatgen already provides useful high-level functions for them.

 1. Start from the docs directory by clicking the docs folder above.